Maximali89/Yandex_practicum/Sprint_4_Telecom/README.md

-## Determination of a profitable mobile plan for a telecom company pased on customer data
+## Determination of a profitable mobile plan for a telecom company based on customer data

 *Tech stack used: Python, Pandas, Matplotlib, Seaborn, NumPy, SciPy, descriptive statistics, statistical hypothesis testing*